 Caching

-When you go with the Cloudflare and Kinsta combo, you will have all the caching you need!
-There is no need for caching plugins.
+When you use the Cloudflare and Kinsta combo, you will have all the caching you need without needing caching plugins.

-Using my recommended Cloudflare Page Rules and Kinta’s Edge Caching, your website’s assets will be served from locations closest to your users without putting additional load on your server.
+Using my recommended Cloudflare and Kinsta settings, your website assets will be served from locations closest to your users without putting additional load on your server.

-If users of your website request an asset not cached at the edge, it’s not the end of the world because Kinsta provides some of the best server-level caching in the business.
+If your website users and visitors request an asset not cached at the edge, it’s not the end of the world because Kinsta provides some of the best server-level caching in the business.

 Plugins

-There’s an ongoing debate as to whether the number of plugins slows down a website.
-It’s not the number of plugins but rather the quality of the installed plugins.
+There’s an ongoing debate about whether the number of plugins slows down a website.
+The answer is no, but rather, the quality of the installed plugins.

 - Is the vendor releasing updates at a reasonable interval?